Stuffy33/globetrotter/README.md

 1. CSS files pass through the [Jigsaw validator](src/static/Jigsaw%20validator.png) with no issues found.

+----xxxxx OBS xxxxx -----
+I contacted student care and got helped by Ger i couldt not deploy to heroku while using ESLint so it has been uninstalled on the deployed verison.

 2. a.
 Javascript files pass through [ESLint](https://eslint.org/).
 The following issues were raised, and have been intentionally ignored as they are in relation to code that was provided in the Moments Walkthrough project:

 - Props spreading is forbidden